 My current research interests are in three areas.
 The first looks at the shifting geographies of covert gang networks who appear to be exploring innovative migratory routes from West Africa to Europe.
 The goal here is to understand how new waves of migration subvert or transform statehood in a new age of globalisation.
 The second focusses on exploring multiple citizenship questions that emerge out of the informal production and distribution of fuel in the Gulf of Guinea area and how it impacts on notions of statehood.
 Finally, I am doing some research around the deployment of blackness and middle class youth identity formation in Africa and its diasporas.

-I co-convene the MA course on 'Analysing Development' and run the PhD (African Studies) Seminars.
+I convene the MA course on 'Conflict and Peace in Africa', co-convene the MA course on 'Analysing Development' and run the PhD (African Studies) Seminars.

-Iwilade A. (forthcoming 2019).
+Iwilade A. 2019.
 “Temporalities of ‘doing’: the over-youth and their navigations of post-violence contexts in Africa”, in: Cuervo H. & Miranda A, Youth in the Global South: Transitions, Diversity & Inequality, Springer Series Perspectives on Children and Youth

 Iwilade A. (2018).
 “From the newspaper to Facebook: New media, intermediality, and political participation in Africa” in Adejumobi S., Voice andPower in Africa’s Democracy: Institutions, Participation and Accountability,(Routledge Contemporary African Politics Series), New York: Routledge.